swfiua/gotu/docs/glasgow.rst

 Why this might not happen
 -------------------------

-First the Kerr metric analysis and Hulse-Taylor observations seem sound.
+The Kerr metric analysis and Hulse-Taylor observations seem sound.

 A rotating body drags space-time around with it, but it also feels